t-sinclair2500/probable-spork/MASTER_TODO.md

 ---

 ## Tracking Progress
-- Update this file with [DONE]/[PARTIAL]/[TODO] tags as features land.
+- [x] Update this file with checkboxes as features land.
-- Each completed item should add or update unit/integration tests where feasible.
+- [ ] Each completed item should add or update unit/integration tests where feasible.

 ---

 ## Cross-Cutting Clarifications & Cleanups (Discovered in second pass)

 ### H1.
-Config Unification & Imports [TODO]
+Config Unification & Imports [x DONE]
 - Standardize on `bin.core.load_config()` (Pydantic models) across all scripts.
 - Replace `from util import ...` usages with `from bin.core import ...` or add a thin adapter in `bin/util.py` that simply delegates to `bin.core` until code is migrated.
 - Ensure repo root is on `PYTHONPATH` (already in `Makefile`), or add `__init__.py` under `bin/` if needed.